Tyres for cars: 10 Most Expensive Tyres In The World

 What’s special about them and how much do they cost?
 Let’s find out.
 Say hello to the 10 most expensive tyres.

 1. LeTourneau L-2350 front-loader Tyres

 The tyres on this gigantic front loader are THE most expensive tyres in the world.
-4m in diameter, 1.8 in width and 6.8 tonnes in weight, these black beasts cost a whopping $63,000 each!
+4m in diameter, with a tyre size of 1.8 in width and 6.8 tonnes in weight, these black beasts cost a whopping $63,000 each!
 But why pay a price like that for a front loader? – You might ask.
 Well, that is because it is the world’s biggest earth mover!